JonasHiltl/react-django-authentification/README.md

 2. Acivate the account through an E-mail link
 3. Login an create access and refresh token

-(Logout) dunctionality works but I couldn't implement it into the JSX
+(Logout) functionality works but I couldn't implement it into the JSX